ethanyen30/shared-nlp-hw/tfidf_guesser/README.md

 Good Enough
 -

-For the "Good Enough" threshold, you need to implement tfidf on par with the baseline.
-You do not need to do additional feature engineering.
+For the "Good Enough" threshold, you need to implement a tfidf guesser on par with the baseline.
+You do not need to submit a buzzer.

 The TAs will submit a *baseline* model that you can compare against.